oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 iOS devices should be configured to adhere to the ACSC hardening requirements to provide secure access to corporate information.
 ACSC recommends that the latest version of iOS is used in order to have the most secure operating system present on the device.

-iOS Devices Design Decisions for all agencies and implementation types.
+iOS Devices Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 iOS version | iOS 14 or above | To align with the ACSC Security Configuration guide – iOS version enforcement of n or n-1 will allow for testing of patches and internal applications before deploying operating system updates.<br><br>Apple applies the n-1 rule to incremental updates, all other versions are no longer signed.
 Once a version is not signed a device cannot be restored to it. <br><br>iOS 15 is the latest version at time of writing, but a security configuration guide for that version has not yet been released by the ACSC.
-Agencies should review [security update notifications](https://support.apple.com/en-us/HT201222) from Apple for resolved vulnerabilities and determine an appropriate minimum supported version. iOS Devices | iPhone XS and above | iPhone X and older are all vulnerable to the exploit Checkm8 and should be avoided.
+Organisations should review [security update notifications](https://support.apple.com/en-us/HT201222) from Apple for resolved vulnerabilities and determine an appropriate minimum supported version. iOS Devices | iPhone XS and above | iPhone X and older are all vulnerable to the exploit Checkm8 and should be avoided.
 Update Policies | Configured | To align with the ACSC Security Configuration guide.
 Jailbroken/rooted devices | Blocked | Prevents jail broken devices from accessing organisation information.